dqm2991/Trietly/README.md

 # Trietly
+Rough diamonds need polishing to shine.
+Hardship is the forge that refines the gold within you.
 When you want to give up, remember why you started.
 Doc nhe
 A journey of a thousand miles begins with a single step.